-And of course, regardless of the purchased ticket, during strawberry picking, you can eat on-site as much as you want.
+And, of course, regardless of the purchased ticket, you can eat on-site as much as you want during strawberry picking.

 When is the strawberry picking season?

-In Israel, due to the warm climate, the strawberry season is winter.
-Usually, strawberries available from December until March (including).
+In Israel, the strawberry season is winter due to the warm climate.
+Usually, strawberries are available from December until March (including).
 And towards the end of this period, some farms allow strawberry picking (self-picking).